Bill

 Bill Summary

-AN ACT To amend Chapter 41 of Title 43 of the Official Code of Georgia Annotated, relating to residential and commercial general contractors, so as to provide for licensure of home inspectors; to provide for reciprocity of licensure; to provide for licensure of companies performing home inspections; to provide for minimum requirements to apply for licensure; to provide for requirements to maintain license; to require home inspectors to maintain insurance; to provide for standards of practice and unfair trade practices; to provide for exceptions; to provide for definitions; to provide for a short title; to provide for a legislative purpose; to provide for related matters; to repeal conflicting laws; and for other purposes.
+AN ACT To amend Chapters 40 and 41 of Title 43 of the Official Code of Georgia Annotated, relating to real estate brokers and salespersons and residential and commercial general contractors, respectively, so as to require certain commissioners of the Georgia Real Estate Commission to be licensees in good standing; to prohibit certain real estate practices; to exempt certain operations; to provide for certain consent cease and desist orders; to provide for licensure of home inspectors; to provide for reciprocity of licensure; to provide for licensure of companies performing home inspections; to provide for minimum requirements to apply for licensure; to provide for requirements to maintain license; to require home inspectors to maintain or be covered by certain insurance; to provide for standards of practice and unfair trade practices; to provide for exceptions; to provide for definitions; to provide for a short title; to provide for a legislative purpose; to provide for related matters; to repeal conflicting laws; and for other purposes.

 AI Summary